-Table 21-9.7 Haleiwa Special District Project Classification Signs E Tree removal over 6 inches in diameter m/E Minor only if visible from Kamehameha Highway or Haleiwa Road [Detached dwellings and duplex units and accessory structures] Single-unit, two-unit, and duplex-unit dwellings, and accessory structures E Grading and stockpiling E Major modification, alteration, repair, or addition to all structures M/m Major if listed on Exhibit 21-9.17 and/or if visible from Kamehameha Highway or Haleiwa Road Minor modification, alteration, repair, or addition to historic structures m Also includes structures on Exhibit 21-9.17 Exterior repainting that significantly alters the character or appearance of the structure m/E Minor if listed on Exhibit 21-9.17 and/or visible from Kamehameha Highway or Haleiwa Road Minor exterior repair, alteration, or addition to nonhistoric structures, which does not adversely change the character or appearance of the structure Е Interior repairs, alterations, and renovations to all structures Е Demolition or obstruction of historic structures М Also includes structures on Exhibit 21-9.17 Demolition of nonhistoric structures E Fences and walls E Streetscape improvements, including street furniture, light fixtures, sidewalk paving, bus shelters, and other elements in public rights-of-way m
+Table 21-9.7 Haleiwa Special District Project Classification Activity/Use Required Permit Special Conditions Tree removal over 6 inches in diameter m/E Minor only if visible from Kamehameha Highway or Haleiwa Road [Detached dwellings and duplex units and accessory structures] Single-unit, two-unit, and duplex-unit dwellings, and accessory structures E Grading and stockpiling E Major modification, alteration, repair, or addition to all structures M/m Major if listed on Exhibit 21-9.17 and/or if visible from Kamehameha Highway or Haleiwa Road Minor modification, alteration, repair, or addition to historic structures m Also includes structures on Exhibit 21-9.17 Exterior repainting that significantly alters the character or appearance of the structure m/E Minor if listed on Exhibit 21-9.17 and/or visible from Kamehameha Highway or Haleiwa Road Minor exterior repair, alteration, or addition to nonhistoric structures, which does not adversely change the character or appearance of the structure E Interior repairs, alterations, and renovations to all structures E Demolition or obstruction of historic structures М Also includes structures on Exhibit 21-9.17 Demolition of nonhistoric structures E Fences and walls E Streetscape improvements, including street furniture, light fixtures, sidewalk paving, bus shelters, and other elements in public rights-of-way m

-Table 21-9.7 Haleiwa Special District Project Classification Activity/Use Required Permit Special Conditions Major above-grade infrastructure improvements not covered elsewhere, including cell towers, new roadways, new substations, new parks, and significant improvements to existing parks m Minor above-grade infrastructure improvements not covered elsewhere; all below-grade infrastructure improvements; and all emergency and routine repair and maintenance work Е New buildings not covered above and mobile commercial establishments M/m Major if visible from Kamehameha Highway or Haleiwa Road Drive-thru facilities m Notes: "Infrastructure" includes roadways recreational facilities. s, sewer, water, electrical , gas, cable television, telephone, drainage and project types which do not fall into o one of the categories lis applicable objectives an es classified as exempt, as well as other sted above.
-These activities and uses, d standards of the special district.
-This lication stage.
+Table 21-9.7 Haleiwa S Special District Project Classification Activity/Use Activity/Use Required Permit Special Conditions Major above-grade infrastructure improvements not covered elsewhere, including cell towers, new roadways, new substations, new parks, and significant improvements to existing parks m Minor above-grade infrastructure improvements not covered elsewhere; all below-grade infrastructure improvements; and all emergency and routine repair and maintenance work E New buildings not covered above and mobile commercial establishments M/m Major if visible from Kamehameha Highway or Haleiwa Road Drive-thru facilities m Notes: "Infrastructure" includes roadways, sewer, water, electrical, gas, cable television, telephone, drainage and recreational facilities.
+A special district permit is not required for activities and uses classified as exempt, as well as other project types which do not fall into one of the categories listed above.
+These activities and uses, however, must still conform to the applicable objectives and standards of the special district.
+This conformance will be determined at the building permit application stage.
+Legend-Project classification: M = Major m = Minor E = Exempt

-Legend-Project classification:

-M = Major

-m = Minor

-E = Exempt